The Maltings, York

 The building had rooms for travellers, and was sometimes referred to as an inn.
 It was also occasionally used to hold inquests into deaths.
 In 1902, it was recorded as having a smoke room, a tap room, and a serving bar.

 The pub was acquired by Bass Brewery, which sold it in 1992 to Anita Adams.
 Its new landlord, Shaun Collinge, the son-in-law of Adams, remained in post for more than thirty years.
 The building was painted black in 2009 and extended in 2012, leading Nathen Amin to describe it as "one of York's most distinctive pubs".
 It stocked a wide range of real ales, up to 60 a month, leading to it regularly appearing in the Campaign for Real Ale's Good Beer Guide.
 For two years in a row, it was named national Cask Ale Pub of the Year by the Morning Advertiser.
-In 2023, The Guardian described it as Britain's "strictest pub", based on its prohibition of singing, hen and stag parties, fancy dress, and swearing.
+As well as cask ales it also stocked a wide range of cider, leading to it being a regular winner of the local CAMRA Branch's Cider Pub of the Year award.